Rundown

 were better under the British, you know.

-As far as infrastructure goes.
+I mean, as far as infrastructure goes.

-No, he didn’t care for them either.
+No, Father didn’t care for them either.

 Only Chinese.